ncss-tech/soil-range-in-characteristics/readme.md

 * Computed Low-RV-High values ultimately depend on consistent and meaningful correlation of data.

 * Can a computed RV supplant a modal pedon value?
+Consider Berman Hudson's (Hudson, 1990) proposition that mean values are excellent predictors of soil behavior and that we need not be overly concerned with modal values of individual taxa found in a map unit.

 # Resources